 - Professionals can assist with a variety of mental health and wellness issues, including managing anxiety and depression, handling stress, managing academic and workplace pressures and more.

 - Six one-hour remote sessions at no cost, with the possibility to add additional sessions as needed.

 After you have been enrolled in GeoBlue insurance and have received your medical insurance ID card from GeoBlue, you should go to the GeoBlue website.
 Using the certificate number of the front of the card, sign in to the site to obtain comprehensive information relating to this plan, including a doctor/hospital locator, information about how to request medical services and arrange a direct pay payment guarantee, translations of medical terms and phrases, and city security profiles.
 Download the GeoBlue mobile app to have convenient access to all of these resources.
 Your family can access this same information by logging in to the GeoBlue website.
 Your family will need your email address and GeoBlue password to sign in.

 In the event of a medical emergency, go immediately to the nearest physician or hospital and contact GeoBlue at +1 610-254-8771 (collect calls accepted).

-The study abroad offices on all four University of Missouri campuses and the UM System Office of Risk and Insurance Management have identified and partnered with UnitedHealthcare Global to enhance the insurance provided to study abroad participants.
-UnitedHealthcare Global is a leading provider of international travel assistance services, including 24-hour security-related assistance services for MU students traveling 100 miles or more away from home or outside their home country.
-The UnitedHealthcare Global coverage for MU students participating in study abroad or university-related international travel programs includes political evacuation services, security evacuation services, transportation after security or political evacuation, and real-time security intelligence.
+The University of Missouri System has partnered with UnitedHealthcare Global, a leading provider of international travel assistance services.
+The UnitedHealthcare Global coverage for MU students participating in study abroad or university-related international travel programs includes emergency evacuation in case of a political emergency or natural disaster, and real-time security intelligence.
 You will be able to print your UnitedHealthcare Global ID card from your myStudyAbroad account.